hekonsek/ansible-role-ec2-vpc-single/README.md

-# Ansible Role - Fedora EC2 instance
+# Ansible Role - EC2 VPC with single public subnetwork

-Provisions Fedora 27 on AWS EC2.
+Provisions EC2 VPN with a single public subnetwork.
 It ensures that:
+- EC2 VPC is created
-- Fedora 27 AWS EC2 node is provisioned and started
+- EC2 Internet Gateway is created
-- public SSH key is uploaded and assigned to provisioned EC2 node
+- single public subnetwork is created and assigned to VPC and Internet Gateway
-- EC2 security group firewall has been configured to accept only SSH traffic
-- OpenSSH server is up and running
-- Ansible-friendly version of Python is installed on provisioned instance

 ## Compatibility